 Rav Kook explained that we connect to the land of Israel on two levels.
 Our first connection is through the ties that connect the Jewish people as a whole with the land of Israel, an eternal bond throughout the generations.

 But there exists an additional layer, a special connection between each individual Jew and the land of Israel.
 There exists an exact match between each individual — according to one’s talents and traits and unique soul-qualities — and Eretz Yisrael.
 This is our special cheilek or portion in the Land.

-In a letter to his uncle in 1906, Rav Kook discussed this personal connection to Eretz Yisrael.
+In a 1906 letter, Rav Kook discussed this personal connection to Eretz Yisrael.
 The special distinction of Jerusalem, the great mitzvah to live there and build up the city, is well known.
 But if this is the case, why do we find great tzaddikim who chose to live in other cities in Israel?
 Why didn’t they all make their home in Jerusalem?

 Rav Kook answered that every location in Israel has its own unique facet of holiness.
 As an example, Rav Kook noted some of the special spiritual qualities of Jaffa (where he then lived), the place where the prophet Jonah visited, and its role in the building of Solomon’s Temple.